ynarter/EE202/README.md

 # EE202 Lab Reports
-📄 Lab reports for the EE202 Circuit Theory course at Bilkent University.\n 🖥️🔌 The labs consist of two parts: Software circuit design on LTSpice and the circuit's hardware implementation.
+📄 Lab reports for the EE202 Circuit Theory course at Bilkent University.

+🖥️🔌 The labs consist of two parts: Software circuit design on LTSpice and the circuit's hardware implementation.

 ## Labs